 Laura: 'A visit to Forbo Nederland (a Dutch flooring manufacturer) gave me the opportunity to experiment with the only residual material from the production of linoleum: jute fibres.
 I discovered that they are particularly suitable for reinforcing plaster and that they also produce a beautiful pattern.
 This resulted in the Jute Tile, the Jute Light is a sequel to this.
 For the design of the Jute Light I worked with the material in new ways, this resulted in a minimalistic form with a smooth exterior and a rough interior.

-Laura: "A big challenge was the translation of the first prototype.
-The original recipe was adjusted many times to make it fit well with the new production process.
-What helped me a lot was sparring with Vij5, this led to new ideas and eventually a great solution.
-Virtually no waste is now produced in the manufacturing process.'
+Laura: ‘A major challenge was translating the first prototype.
+The original recipe has been adjusted very often to properly align it with the new production process.
+What really helped me was brainstorming with Vij5, which led to new ideas and ultimately a great solution.
+Virtually no waste is produced in the Create process now.’

-'The fact that natural materials contribute to a pleasant living and working environment is central to my vision and is carried through in all my Design.'
+‘The idea that natural materials contribute to a pleasant living and working environment is central to my vision and is reflected in all my Designs.’

 Laura van de Wijdeven